-- When an NZ IFRS specifically applies to a transaction, other event or condition, the accounting policy or policies applied to that item shall be determined by applying the NZ IFRS. - New Zealand equivalents to IFRSs set out accounting policies that the ASRB has concluded result in financial statements containing relevant and reliable information about the transactions, other events and conditions to which they apply.
+- 7 When an NZ IFRS Diff Rep specifically applies to a transaction, other event or condition, the accounting policy or policies applied to that item shall be determined by applying the NZ IFRS Diff Rep. - 8 NZ IFRS Diff Rep set out accounting policies that the ASRB has concluded result in financial statements containing relevant and reliable information about the transactions, other events and conditions to which they apply.
 Those policies need not be applied when the effect of applying them is immaterial.
-However, it is inappropriate to make, or leave uncorrected, immaterial departures from New Zealand equivalents to IFRSs to achieve a particular presentation of an entity's financial position, financial performance or cash flows. - NZ IFRSs are accompanied by guidance to assist entities in applying their requirements.
-All such guidance states whether it is an integral part of NZ IFRSs.
-Guidance that is an integral part of NZ IFRSs is mandatory.
-Guidance that is not an integral part of NZ IFRSs does not contain requirements for financial statements. - In the absence of an NZ IFRS that specifically applies to a transaction, other event or condition, management shall use its judgement in developing and applying an accounting policy that results in information that is: - (a) relevant to the economic decision-making needs of users; and
+However, it is inappropriate to make, or leave uncorrected, immaterial departures from NZ IFRS Diff Rep to achieve a particular presentation of an entity's financial position, financial performance or cash flows. - 9 NZ IFRS Diff Rep are accompanied by guidance to assist entities in applying their requirements.
+All such guidance states whether it is an integral part of NZ IFRS Diff Rep. Guidance that is an integral part of NZ IFRS Diff Rep is mandatory.
+Guidance that is not an integral part of NZ IFRS Diff Rep does not contain requirements for financial statements. - 10 In the absence of an NZ IFRS Diff Rep that specifically applies to a transaction, other event or condition, management shall use its judgement in developing and applying an accounting policy that results in information that is: - (a) relevant to the economic decision-making needs of users; and - (b) reliable, in that the financial statements: - (i) represent faithfully the financial position, financial performance and cash flows of the entity; - (ii) reflect the economic substance of transactions, other events and conditions, and not merely the legal form; - (iii) are neutral, ie free from bias; - (iv) are prudent; and

-^{} IASC's Framework for the Preparation and Presentation of Financial Statements was adopted by the IASB in 2001.
+IASC's Framework for the Preparation and Presentation of Fianncial Statements was adopted by the IASB in 2001.
 In September 2010 the IASB replaced the Framework with the Conceptual Framework for Financial Reporting.
-Paragraph 25 was superseded by Chapter 3 of the NZ Conceptual Framework.
+Paragraph 25 was superseded by Chapter 3 of the Conceptual Framework.

-- (b) reliable, in that the financial statements: - (i) represent faithfully the financial position, financial performance and cash flows of the entity; - (ii) reflect the economic substance of transactions, other events and conditions, and not merely the legal form; - (iii) are neutral, ie free from bias; - (iv) are prudent; and - (v) are complete in all material respects. - 11 In making the judgement described in paragraph 10, management shall refer to, and consider the applicability of, the following sources in descending order: - (a) the requirements in NZ IFRSs dealing with similar and related issues; and - (b) the definitions, recognition criteria and measurement concepts for assets, liabilities, income and expenses in the NZ Framework. - In making the judgement described in paragraph 10, management may also consider the most recent pronouncements of other standard-setting bodies that use a similar conceptual framework to develop accounting standards, other accounting literature and accepted industry practices, to the extent that these do not conflict with the sources in paragraph 11.
+- (v) are complete in all material respects. - 11 In making the judgement described in paragraph 10, management shall refer to, and consider the applicability of, the following sources in descending order: - (a) the requirements in NZ IFRS Diff Rep dealing with similar and related issues; and - (b) the definitions, recognition criteria and measurement concepts for assets, liabilities, income and expenses in the NZ Framework (Diff Rep). - 12 In making the judgement described in paragraph 10, management may also consider the most recent pronouncements of other standard-setting bodies that use a similar conceptual framework to develop accounting standards, other accounting literature and accepted industry practices, to the extent that these do not conflict with the sources in paragraph 11.